cybertec-postgresql/pg_squeeze/README.md

 Sample execution:

 ```
-SELECT squeeze.squeeze_table('public', 'pgbench_accounts', null);
+SELECT squeeze.squeeze_table('public', 'pgbench_accounts', null, null, null);
 ```

 Please note that:

-1. the function is there primarily for testing and troubleshooting.
+1. The function is there primarily for testing and troubleshooting.
 In a typical setup the processing should be done by background workers.

-2. the function does not throw errors.
+2. The function does not throw errors.
 It just inserts a record either into `squeeze.log` or `squeeze.errors`, depending on whether it succeeded or failed.

-3. the function hangs if no squeeze worker is running on the current database or if the worker is just working on other tables.
+3. The function hangs if no squeeze worker is running on the current database or if the squeeze worker processes are just working on other tables.

+4. Concurrent calls (for different tables) are currently not supported.

 # Enable / disable table processing